galanonym/.vim/readme.md

     >3> - indent 3 lines in the same time
     < or > - (in visual-line)

-Windows
+Split window

+    :vsp - new vertical split
-    <c-w> c - close window
+    <c-w> c - close split
-    <c-w> l - jump to window on right
+    <c-w> l - jump to split on right
         l, h, j, k

 Other

-    . - (USEFUL) repets your last command, user it on the same line or another one.
+    . - repets your last command, user it on the same line or another one.
     <c-[> - same as esc key (useful when escaping from command line or multiple cursors)

 Folding